 Content provided by : Steve, N5AC

 We've been receiving some questions about WiFi networks and Maestro so I want to explain some of the requirements for Maestro.
-Most of the applications you use over WiFi do not require low latency -- the exception would be a VoIP or video app like FaceTime.
+Most of the applications you use over WiFi do not require low latency -- the exception would be a VoIP connection.
 When you watch YouTube or Netflix, for example, you need the application to "keep up" with the speed of the video, but the application has been programmed to know that you as a consumer understand that buffering is a necessary part of watching the video.
 When you launch the video, the application buffers at as fast a rate as it can, measures that rate and then starts the video only when it is assured that it can keep up through the end of the program.
 This results in a brief start-up period while the buffering occurs.

 If you experience WiFi issues: